 Able Explorer (Ex): At 5th level, when making an Acrobatics, Climb, Fly, Ride, or Swim check in any of his favored terrains, a warden can make two skill checks and take the higher.
 This ability replaces the ranger's second, third, and fourth favored enemies.

 Wilderness Whispers (Su): At 20th level, a warden cannot be surprised and always acts as if he had rolled a natural 20 on any initiative check while within any of his favored terrains.
 A warden can always move at full speed while using Survival to follow tracks without penalty.
-This ability replaces the ranger's fifth favorite enemy.
+This ability replaces the ranger's fifth favorite enemy and master hunter.

 Civilization grows stronger and more decadent with each passing year.
 It tears into unclaimed wilderness and destroys the fragile ecology in its constant push for expansion and exploitation.
 The wild stalker forsakes the bonds of community and lives in the trackless wilds far from others of his kind, or perhaps grew up there, never knowing of civilization as anything more than his enemy.
 He drives pioneers back to civilization and strives to keep the land unspoiled.

 Strong Senses (Ex): At 1st level, a wild stalker's life among the wild has sharpened his senses.
 He gains low-light vision and a +1 bonus on Perception checks.
 If he already has low-light vision, he gains a +2 bonus on Perception checks instead.
 This bonus increases by +1 for every four levels after 1st (to a maximum of +6 at 20th level, or +7 if the character did not gain low-light vision from this ability).
 This ability replaces the ranger's first favored enemy ability.

 Uncanny Dodge (Ex): At 2nd level, a wild stalker gains uncanny dodge as the barbarian's class feature.
 This ability replaces the ranger's 2nd-level combat style feat.

 Rage of the Wild (Ex): At 4th level, a wild stalker gains the rage ability as the barbarian class feature, but its barbarian level is considered to be his ranger level –3.
 This ability replaces hunter's bond.